Paul Wadham

-Paul Wadham (31 March 1943 – 4 May 2006) was an Australian rules footballer in the Victorian Football League.
+Paul Vivian Wadham (31 March 1943 – 30 April 2006) was an Australian rules footballer in the Victorian Football League.

 Debuting with the Collingwood Football Club in 1964, Wadham was a key position forward for the Magpies, standing at 196 cm tall.
 He played 21 games, booting 9 goals in his two seasons at the club before leaving to be a playing coach for the Kyabram Football Club in 1966.